moshfiqrony/react-native-android-native-mergerd-boilerplate/README.md

 3. [Android Studio](https://developer.android.com/studio) installed and running.

+**for all kind of environment edit like adding path and installing node, restart your ide.

 ## How to use the repo?
 1. Simply clone the repo or download it.
 2. Open the android folder with [Android Studio](https://developer.android.com/studio)